nguyen-nhat-mai/fake-news-detection/README.md

 The combined text, finally, are vectorized using [TF-IDF](https://www.capitalone.com/tech/machine-learning/understanding-tf-idf/)

 ### 2. Modelling & evaluation metrics:
-Traditional ML classification models were imported from scikit-learn:
+Traditional ML classification models were imported from scikit-learn: SVM, Naive Bayes, Knn, Logistics regression, Decision tree.
-- SVM
-- Naive Bayes
-- Knn
-- Logistics regression
-- Decision tree

 The default models are tried first, then the hyperparameters are tuned to improve the performances.
 Cross-validation 5-fold was also used to prevent overfitting.
 For evaluation, following metrics are used:

 - [Accuracy score](https://scikit-learn.org/stable/modules/generated/sklearn.metrics.accuracy_score.html) = # matches/ # sample
 - [Running time](https://docs.python.org/3/library/time.html) = time from fitting data into the model until finishing predicting the outcomes
-- [AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc) = probability that the model ranks a random 1 example more highly than a random 0 example

 ## Findings and some comments
 ### 1. Findings